bitcoin-core/bitcoincore.org/README.md

 ## Building

 This website is based on Jekyll.
-To build locally, [install Ruby 2.2.2](https://gorails.com/setup) or greater and then run the following commands:
+To build locally, [install Ruby 2.2.2](https://gorails.com/setup) and then run the following commands.
+Note that you can easily run multiple versions of Ruby on the same system if you install them through [rvm](https://rvm.io/).

     gem install bundle
     bundle install